johnewong/llm-price-hunter/README.md

 # PriceHunter

 PriceHunter is a multi-agent system that autonomously hunts for online deals by analyzing product descriptions, estimating fair prices, and identifying significant discounts.
-It combines advanced LLMs with traditional ML techniques to deliver robust deal detection, price estimation, and user notifications via WhatsApp, alongside a browser-based UI built with Gradio.
+It combines QLoRA fine-tuned LLMs, GPT-4o with RAG and agents to deliver automatic deal detection, price estimation, and user notifications via WhatsApp, alongside a browser-based UI built with Gradio.

 ---